AI Bot Robots.txt Generator and Checker

 Does robots.txt remove pages from Google?

 No. It is controlled by robots.
 It doesn’t always take URLs out of Google search results.
-You don’t want noindex, passwords, or removal tools indexed.
+You don’t want noindex, passwords, or removal tools to be indexed.
 You’re in control.

 Can I add multiple sitemap lines?